By Jane Kenny

 1. After pulling in, check with security to verify whether you can stay overnight in the parking lot and ask where they want you to park.

 2. If the casino has a fee-pay campground as part of the facility, it is essential to check with security to ask about your options for staying overnight.
 Some casinos will allow you to stay in the parking lot anyway.
-But there are a number of casinos that require you to pull into their campground if you want to stay for the nigh
+But there are a number of casinos that require you to pull into their campground if you want to stay for the night

 3. Blacktop boondockers: limit your free overnight stay to a single 24-hour period.